Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 \subsection{The Mean-Field Limit for $\PNtwo$.}

-We now formally introduce a Stackelberg mean-field game with one leader, one major follower and a countably infinite number of minor followers.
+We now formally introduce a Stackelberg mean-field game with one leader, one major follower, and a countably infinite number of minor followers.
 Adopting in this case the notation for $\PNtwo$ defined earlier, we introduce the following definitions for $\Pitwo$--the mean-field limit of $\PNtwo$.
-Let $\mathcal{R}$ denote the index of a representative minor follower in the infinite population limit, where $\mathcal{R}$ can be any element of the set $\mathbb{N}$.
-Also, let $\mathcal{P}(\mathbb{Z})$ denote the space of probability measures in a space $\mathbb{Z}$, and $\mathcal{P}(\mathbb{Z}|\mathbb{M})$ denote the space of conditional probability measures in a space $\mathbb{Z}$ on $\mathbb{M}$.
+Let $R$ denote the index of a representative minor follower in the infinite population limit.
+Also, let $\mathcal{P}(\mathbb{Z})$ denote the space of probability measures in a space $\mathbb{Z}$, and $\mathcal{P}(\mathbb{Z}\vert\mathbb{M})$ denote the space of conditional probability measures in a space $\mathbb{Z}$ on $\mathbb{M}$.

-Consider a Stackelberg game with leader's information structure $I_{\MCS}^{0}$.
+Consider a Stackelberg game with the leader's information structure $I_{\MCS}^{0}$.
 Let the expected cost functions of the leader and the major/minor followers be given by

-with the condition $\mu = \mathcal{L}(\gamma^{\mathcal{R}}(y^{\mathcal{R}})|y^{M})\in \mathcal{P}(\mathbb{U}|\mathbb{Y}^{M})$, where $\mathcal{L}(X|Y)$ denotes the conditional law of a random variable $X$ on $Y$.
+with the condition $\mu = \mathcal{L}(\gamma^{R}(y^{R})\vert y^{M})\in \mathcal{P}(\mathbb{U}\vert\mathbb{Y}^{M})$, where $\mathcal{L}(X\vert Y)$ denotes the conditional law of a random variable $X$ on $Y$.
 Next, we define the corresponding equilibrium/optimality concepts for ${\Pitwo}$.

-\begin{definition}[{$\pmb\epsilon$-Stackelberg-Mean-Field Equilibrium}] Given $\pmb\epsilon=(\epsilon^0, \hat{\epsilon}) \geq 0$, a strategy profile of admissible strategies $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{\mathcal{R}\star})$ for ${\Pitwo}$ with leader's information structure in $\{I^0_\MCS, I^0_\NCS\}$ constitutes an $\pmb\epsilon$-Stackelberg-mean-field equilibrium under the given information structure, if
+\begin{definition}[{$\epsilon$-Stackelberg-Mean-Field Equilibrium}] Given $\epsilon=(\epsilon^0, \hat{\epsilon}) \geq 0$, a strategy profile of admissible strategies $(\gamma^{0\star}, \gamma^{M\star}, \gamma^{R\star})$ for ${\Pitwo}$ with leader's information structure in $\{I^0_\MCS, I^0_\NCS\}$ constitutes an $\epsilon$-Stackelberg-mean-field equilibrium under the given information structure, if